Tips for Listing a Reason for Leaving on Job Applications

 - Spouse transferred to a new city

 Of course, you will want to mention reasons which don't reflect negatively on you whenever possible.
 This is where giving yourself the benefit of the doubt can come into play.
 For example, say you were laid off from an employer that was experiencing financial difficulties.
-Even though a secondary reason why you were chosen was because you were a lower performing employee, it is fair enough to cite budget cuts if you probably wouldn't have been let go otherwise.
+Even though a secondary reason as to why you were chosen was because you were a lower performing employee, it is fair enough to just cite budget cuts if you probably wouldn't have been let go otherwise.

 Try to Keep It Positive